Razer Balckshark V2 Review , Razer, Headset, Gaming

 Razer-blackshark-v2-gaming

 Razerthink – As a gaming headset, the Razer Balckshark V2 has a reasonably simple design.
 This is also not too different when compared to non-gaming headset designs.
-The gaming headset that will be reviewed here is the Razer Blackshark V2 which is equipped with a USB Sound Card so that it promises better sound when playing games when compared to a conventional 3.5 mm port.
+The gaming headset that will be reviewed here is the Razer Blackshark V2, equipped with a USB Sound Card to promise better sound when playing games compared to a conventional 3.5 mm port.
 Read on to find out how it performs.

 The overall impression of this gaming headset symbolizes Razer’s products.
-As a gaming headset, the Razer Blackshark V2 doesn’t have a design that’s too big.
-The Razer Blackshark V2 is also not too different when compared to non-gaming headset designs.
-The small pair of metal frame joints between the driver unit and the headband makes it look relatively compact.
+As a gaming headset, the Razer Blackshark V2 doesn’t have a too big design.
+The Razer Blackshark V2 is also not too different compared to non-gaming headset designs.
+The small metal frame joints between the driver unit and the headband make it look compact.

 However, the driver connecting wires on the left and right cups are not inside the little metal.
-This cable looks across to the driver unit.which is green, so it contrasts with the black colour of the headset.
+This cable looks across to the driver unit. which is green, so it contrasts with the black color of the headset.
 The metal connecting mechanism is adjustable in length, and the cable is flexible in size.

-The mechanism is accessible enough to allow for adjusting the size of the head.
+The mechanism is accessible enough to adjust the head’s size.

-The sliding mechanism to change this is not too hard, so it’s easy to do.
+The sliding mechanism to change this is not too complex, so it’s easy.
 On the other hand, the sliding joint between the metal and the driver unit will not easily slide on its own when worn.
 The earpads feel comfortable to use.
 They are equipped with very soft and absorbent material.
 If you are a person who wears glasses, these earpads will adjust the stem of the glasses.
 Thus the forehead will not be too depressed and can avoid discomfort.

-The headset’s more granular controls and additional features.like surround sound, are handled by Razer Synapse 3, the company’s universal (sort of) companion app.
-Synapse works well enough—the latest iteration of the app is better laid out than most gaming headset apps, but it’s still a little clunky, similar to pretty much every other app like it.
+The headset’s more granular controls and additional features.
+Like surround sound, are handled by Razer Synapse 3, the company’s universal (sort of) companion app.
+Synapse works well enough—the app’s latest iteration is better laid out than most gaming headset apps, but it’s still a little clunky, similar to pretty much every other app like it.

 The software lets you customize your EQ and mic settings, and soon after launch, it will include a suite of THX-tuned game profiles to tailor your sound to games like Apex Legends, Valorant, and more.
-These features are nice to have, but you won’t miss much if you skip Synapse, especially if you’re not interested in games that use surround sound
+These features are nice, but you won’t miss much if you skip Synapse, especially if you’re not interested in games that use surround sound.

 headset-review